MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Now deploy sample app to clusters, starting from the primary cluster.

-1. Open *adminConsole* of the cluster in your web browser, sign in to WebLogic Server Administratiion Console with username and password of WebLogic Administrator you wrote down before.
+1. Open *adminConsole* of the cluster in a new tab of your web browser, sign in to WebLogic Server Administratiion Console with username and password of WebLogic Administrator you wrote down before.
 1. Locate to **Domain structure** > **wlsd** > **Deployments** in the left navigation area.
 Select **Deployments**.
 1. Select **Lock & Edit** > **Install** > **Upload your file(s)** > **Choose File**.
 Select *weblogic-cafe.war* you prepared above.
 1. Select **Next** > **Next** > **Next**.
 Select **cluster1** with option **All servers in the cluster** for deployment targets.
 Select **Next** > **Finish**.
 Select **Activate Changes**.